Ajayman/learn-today/browserstorage.md

       same thing like session storage but remains even the browser is closed no expiration date and get cleared through JS or clearing browser cache/locally stored data maxium storage amoung three

+  ### Index DB
+      => low level API for storing significant amount of structured data => IndexedDB is a transactional database system, like an SQL-based RDBMS.
+     => However, unlike SQL-based RDBMSes, which use fixed-column tables, IndexedDB is a JavaScript-based object-oriented database
+     => IndexedDB lets you store and retrieve objects that are indexed with a key; any objects supported by the structured clone algorithm can be stored.